 For BS type 1-H the unwanted emission requirements are applied per the TAB connector TX min cell groups for all the configurations supported by the BS.
 The basic limits and corresponding emissions scaling are defined in each relevant clause.

 There is in addition a requirement for occupied bandwidth.

+Requirements in clause 6.6 shall also apply if the BS supports NB-IoT operation in NR in-band.